 Does ‘Aesthetics’ Make Any Sense?

-Melissa Orr & James Soderholm
+Melissa Orr & Dr. Soderholm

 MO: In 1914, Clive Bell published a book entitled Art in which he describes his theory of ‘Significant Form’.
 He states that within a piece of art there should be ‘lines and colours combined in a particular way, certain forms and relations of forms, [that] stir our aesthetic emotions’.
 This emotion is defined as being unlike any other emotion, and this emotion is caused by ‘Significant Form’.